 2. Use an SEO Audit to Find Technical Problems & Potential Indexing Errors

-There are at least a dozen website and domain errors that are hugely detrimental to your website’s SERP ranking and overall SEO setup.
+There are at least a dozen websites and domain errors that are hugely detrimental to your website’s SERP ranking and overall SEO setup.
 Duplicate content, missing images, lack of meta data, too long (or too short) meta tags, 4xx and 5xx errors, broken links, and redirect loops are examples of the more common ones.

 The tricky thing about most of these errors is that they’re practically unnoticeable under cursory inspection.
 You need to know what you’re looking for if you want to find them and, most of the time, we just don’t know!

 Unless you’re combing through each and every one of your pages every single day, you can’t really tell which elements are in danger of causing a redirect loop or which specific page has a missing meta tag.
-You need to find these errors before the search engine does, otherwise the quality of your site is compromised—and so is your rank.
+You need to find these errors before the search engine does, otherwise, the quality of your site is compromised—and so is your rank.

 An SEO audit can help bring to light indexation issues and technical errors that you most likely wouldn’t have found on your own.
 Duplicate content, tag issues, meta data errors, broken links … a thorough SEO audit can identify these kinds of errors and give you the exact location (read; URL) of them so that you can easily find them and fix them.